 - Take your cat to your veterinarian for an annual exam.
 Annual exams are important to detect illnesses as early as possible when they are the most treatable and least expensive.
 If you absolutely cannot afford to take your cat to the vet, use a low cost alternative such as a clinic held at Petco or the Dutchess County SPCA or municipalities.
 These clinics do not provide medical exams or treat your cat for illness - they only provide testing, vaccines and sterilization.

-- If you MUST re-home your cat, do so responsibly.
+- If you MUST find another home for your cat, do so responsibly.
 Plan ahead.
 Shelters are overloaded with cats needing homes.
 Many times there are waiting lists that can be up to two or three months.

 - Put a break-away collar with name tag on your cat in case he becomes lost.
 Microchipping is also an excellent way to protect your lost cat.
 Your veterinarian can give you more information about this option.
-See our Lost Cat section if your cat does become lost.
+See Lost Cats if your cat does become lost.

 What responsible pet owners should NEVER do: